Baby Gagging – Is It Normal?

 What Is the Difference Between Gagging and Choking?

-This is the part that freaks most parents out and thankfully, it is pretty easy to tell them apart.
+This is the part that freaks most parents out but thankfully, it is pretty easy to tell them apart.
 Remember, the newborn gag reflex is delicate so gagging is very common.
 The main differentiator is the sound.
-Use your ears.
 Your baby will make noises when he is gagging as the food makes its way out of his mouth.
 When he is choking, you will not hear a thing.
 This is why you need to be vigilant while he chews his food.
 You must also keep small things out of his reach or your little devil will happily put them in his mouth.